diantonioandrea/CLIbrary/docs.md

 As of version 1.2.1, CLIbrary has some "global options" to allow even more personalization.
 Available options are:

-1. `CLIbrary.style.setting_darkMode`, bool: Enables dark mode.
+1. `CLIbrary.style.setting_darkMode`, bool: Enables global dark mode.
+2. `CLIbrary.style.setting_plainMode`, bool: Disables styling.

 ### Import CLIbrary